alexkcollier/acollier/content/work/legionella-mobile-client.md

 ## Structure and wireframes

-I began by determining the app's structure, based around the core features
+I began by determining the app's structure, based around the core features.

 The app's structure would end up looking like this after a couple of iterations: